Sy5000/coursework.completejs-forkify-recipe-app/README.md

 3. server port will be displayed eg 'running on http://localhost:1234'

 4. vist url

 app is bundled into '>dist' folder
-5. update maaaaate